A7madGX/chatbot/README.md

 # ChatBot

-A simple Chatbot app implemented using deepInfra API.
+A simple Chatbot app implemented using <a href="https://deepinfra.com/meta-llama/Llama-2-70b-chat-hf/api">>DeepInfra<a/> API.